 The "View moderating relationship in one smooth 3D graph with data points" options allow users to view 3D graphs where the surfaces are generated through Delaunay triangulations (Chew, 1989; Lee & Schachter, 1980; Kock, 2016d) with smoothing.
 Because the surfaces are generated with smoothing, they sometimes resemble more bed sheets than rocky mountain formations.
 Surfaces can be viewed with data points excluded or included.
-The options to view surfaces with data points excluded are: "View smooth 3D graph for moderating effect (unstandardized scales)" and "View smooth 3D graph for moderating effect with data points (standardized scales)", and "View smooth 3D graph for moderating effect with data points (unstandardized scales)".
+The options to view surfaces with data points excluded are: "View smooth 3D graph for moderating effect (standardized scales)" and "View smooth 3D graph for moderating effect (unstandardized scales)".
+The options to view surfaces with data points included are: "View smooth 3D graph for moderating effect with data points (standardized scales)", and "View smooth 3D graph for moderating effect with data points (unstandardized scales)".